okta/okta-mobile-kotlin/README.md

       // TODO: Display an error to the user.
   }
   is OidcClientResult.Success -> {
-    tokenExchangeCredential.storeToken(token = result.result)
+    val tokenExchangeCredential = credentialDataSource.createCredential(result.result)
-    // The credential instance now has a token!
+    // The credential instance is now initialized!
 You can use the `Credential` to make calls to OAuth endpoints, or to sign requests!
   }
 }
 ```